ShadowMan21212/Star-Wars-Battlefront-3-Mod/README.md

   If you spawn with default gear type "kill" in the chat to respawn

-  If ads does not work, type "lua_openscript zoomin.lua"

 Star Wars Battlefront 3 Mod

 As a kid, I loved seeing the leaked footage from this game.
 I thought BF3 was going to be the greatest game of all time.
 However, it never released, at least not in the form I wanted.
 DICE has done an amazing job on their series, but personally it's not my Battlefront.